cemuka/UnityRuntimeNodeEditor/Assets/docs/documentation.md

 ### NodeEditor

-`NodeEditor is the central part of the framework.
-It can be simplified a complete editor like below.
+`NodeEditor` is the central part of the framework.
+A standart editor can be simplified like below.

 ```c#
 public class MyNodeEditor : NodeEditor